sebkirche/pbparser/readme.txt

 Functions:
 ---------
+- if(cond, true, false)  : "special" function equivalent to the ?: ternary C operator (special in the sense that it performs lazy evaluation of the returned value depending on the condition and not evaluates both values)
 - sum : summarize a list of operands
 - mul : multiply the list of operands
 - abs : absolute value